slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Form follows profit is the aesthetic principle of our times."
 -- Richard Rogers*

+> *"Good taste is easy.
+What’s challenging is to be close to vulgarity."
+-- Adam Caruso*

+> *"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better."
+-- Edsger Dijkstra*

 > *"There is no exquisite beauty without some strangeness in the proportion."
 -- Edgar Allan Poe*

 > *"Sharpness is a bourgeois concept."
 -- Henri Cartier-Bresson*

-> *"Imperfection is beauty, madness is genius and it’s better to be absolutely ridiculous than absolutely boring."
--- Marilyn Monroe*

-> *"Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better."
--- Edsger Dijkstra*